dpi-tta-slides/user-feedback/PITCHME.md

 # TLDR;

-Don’t Ask Anyone Whether Your App Is A Good Idea!
+Don't Ask Anyone Whether Your App Is A Good Idea!

 ---